 The MCAT exam allows two optional 10-minute breaks and one 30-minute mid-exam break.
 During these breaks, candidates are allowed access to only food, water, and medication and must adhere to the following rules by which they:

-Candidates can take the MCAT up to 3 times in a single testing year, or up to 4 times in a two consecutive-year period, or up to 7 times in a lifetime.
+Candidates can take the MCAT up to 3 times in a single testing year, up to 4 times in two consecutive years, or up to 7 times in a lifetime.
 It is important to note that voids and no-shows also count toward lifetime limits.

 The MCAT test requires long hours of study to be put in, coupled with discipline, dedication, and determination.
-To give a boost to preparation efforts, here are a few resources for candidates to make the most of:
+To boost preparation efforts, here are a few resources for candidates to make the most of: